HB9HUS/notes-on-learning-cw/README.md

 There are some weekly contest for certain speeds.
 These are:
 - [K1USN SST](http://www.k1usn.com/sst.html): Slow Speed Test, limited to max 20wpm
 - [MST](https://internationalcwcouncil.org/mst-contest/): Medium Speed Test 20-25wpm

+## (Somewhat) unusual situations
+Some things can happen when you are on the air that digress from the QSO template you want to adhere to.

+### A very weak station answers your CQ
+When a station answers your CQ call

+You can ask for a repetion of the callsign with "AGN" or a ?

+If you can not decipher the calling station, you can tell the station and call CQ again: "SRI TOO WEAK 73 CQ CQ ..."

+### A station disappears
+It can happen, that you start a QSO with a station and during the QSO the signal fades so that you no longer hear the station or the station stops sending for another reason.

+In that case you can wait a moment for the station to hopefully finish it's message.
+Then you can try to call it again.
+If this does not succeed, say goodby.

+    Y: A1BCD DE HB9HUS K
+    Y: A1BCD DE HB9HUS K
+    Y: A1BCD DE HB9HUS 73 73 TU A1BCD DE HB9HUS SK

+# Miscellaneous

 ## Places to chat
 There are many online places, where you can discuss CW (and other ham subjects).
 Some are: